 , so I won’t go too much more into that now.

 Although important, it’s not the best, nor is it the only strategy we need to be implementing, as there are other criteria that are used to determine your online course best-seller success.

 The reason why the ‘numbers’ game isn’t always the best option is because it often doesn’t have sustainability.
 Instructors who do one major push at the launch of their course and then do nothing, are the ones whose courses slowly crawl into a cave.

 This then takes us onto the second critical success factor for a best-selling course, which is to implement strategies that draw in continuous enrolments.
 This not only maintains a high positioning for our course on search engines and list pages, but it also brings in continuous income.

 If we don’t have continuous marketing going on for our courses, then they’ll either just fizzle out or will will quickly get taken over by instructors who are who are doing continuous promotions, and we’ll get pushed down that best-selling list.

-In my online course, I will show you over 100 ways that you can continuously have students signing up to your course as well as bringing in a continuous trickling of income.
+, I will show you over 100 ways that you can continuously have students signing up to your course as well as bringing in a continuous trickling of income.